Rules can inspire creativity.

 For instance, one of the guidelines is to eat more raw veggies than cooked.
 I love raw vegetables, but sometimes that can get a bit boring.
 Raw soup, on the other hand… that’s interesting!
 Eating a soup raw may seem strange, but it really is good.
 And perfect for this warmer weather!

 The cool thing about this chilled soup is the creaminess.
-The avocado and hemp seeds lend healthy fats and a smooth, cooling factor that is perfect against the jalapeño kick.
+The avocado and hemp seeds lend healthy fats and a smooth, cooling factor that is the perfect compliment to the jalapeño kick.

 Red pepper and carrots add a natural sweetness.
 It’s still early in the season, so I added just a bit of stevia.
 I may or may not have added an extra jalapeño in my version… don’t worry, that’s not in the recipe as written below.